Camp Nou Stadium tours are the best way to live Europe’s largest, most historic football stadium.

 It was only officially renamed Camp Nou for the 2000/2001 season, after 68% of the club members voted in favour of the change.

-That’s it.
-Go ahead and tell me about your Camp Nou experience in the comments below.
+Go ahead and ask me anything we didn’t cover here, or tell me about your Camp Nou experience in the comments below.